-This course builds on the knowledge, skills, and content from 3D Art/Ceramics 1.
-Students will learn more advanced techniques, in addition to using previously learned techniques in more innovative, conceptual, and sophisticated ways.
 Students will increase their skills using clay and a variety of other 3D media including glass, metal, natural materials, found objects, wire, wood, paper-maché, and reused/recycled materials.
 Students taking this course will complete research projects containing artistic, writing, and computer presentation components to expand their knowledge of the history of ceramics and sculpture, and the contemporary world of 3D Art and its artists.
 This course emphasizes collaboration, critical thinking, and creative problem-solving.
 Priority is given to grade 10-11 students.

-726 3D ART / CERAMICS 3 - Honors
+3D ART / CERAMICS 3 - Honors